wimvanderbauwhede/HaskellMOOC/FPH-lectures/FPH-lec_w3-1.md

 ### Function composition

-- We can express a large compution by “chaining together” a sequence of functions that perform smaller computations
+- We can express a large computation by “chaining together” a sequence of functions that perform smaller computations

 1. Start with an argument of type $$a$$
 2. Apply a function $$g :: a->b$$ to it, getting an intermediate result of type $$b$$